devusvulgaris/devusvulgaris/README.md

 ## Hi there 👋

-I'm Full Stack Developer with 9 years of work experience.
+I'm Full Stack Developer with over 10 years of professional working experience.

 ## Skills